 Employees are evaluated annually as part of the performance review feedback process.
 This process reflects input from a number of employees, including supervisors, peers and those who are junior to the employee, regarding an array of performance measures.
-The performance evaluations for 2023 included assessments of Teamwork and Collaboration (One GS); Compliance, Risk Management, Code of Conduct, and firm Reputation; Sensitivity to Risk and Control (revenue-producing employees); Control Side Empowerment (control functions); Culture; and Conduct indicators that reflect non-compliance with firm policies.
-As part of the performance review feedback process, managers with three or more direct reports are assessed and receive feedback on their performance as a manager.
+The performance evaluations for 2024 included assessments of: 1) Culture as measured by adherence to our Core Values (i.e., Partnership, Client Service, Integrity, and Excellence); and 2) Compliance and Risk Management.